Despite what both parties want, keeping decisions local is the best way to empower individual communities to solve problems. And it's not even racist.

-Matt Kibbe is President and Chief Community Organizer at Free the People, an educational organization turning the next generation on to the values of liberty.
+Matt Kibbe is the President and Chief Community Organizer at Free the People, an educational organization turning the next generation on to the values of liberty.
 We reach the “liberty curious” through social media, video, and storytelling.
 Kibbe is also an Executive Producer at CRTV, where he produces “The Deadly Isms,” a documentary series about the dangers of all flavors of authoritarianism.

-He is a Distinguished Senior Fellow at the Austrian Economics Center in Vienna.
+He is also a Distinguished Senior Fellow at the Austrian Economics Center in Vienna.
 In 2004 Kibbe founded FreedomWorks, where he served as President for 11 years.
 Steve Forbes said, “Kibbe has been to FreedomWorks what Steve Jobs was to Apple.”

 Against his better judgment, Kibbe occasionally gets involved in politics, serving as Senior Advisor to a Rand Paul SuperPAC, and creating AlternativePAC to support liberty candidates.
 Back when Yoda was a teenager, Kibbe worked as Chief of Staff on Capitol Hill, as Budget Director for the U.S. Chamber of Commerce, and at the Republican National Committee.

 Dubbed “The Scribe” by the New York Daily News, Kibbe is most recently author of the #2 New York Times bestseller, Don’t Hurt People and Don’t Take Their Stuff: A Libertarian Manifesto.
 In his spare time he appears on Old Media, including FOX News, MSNBC, CNN and HBO’s Real Time with Bill Maher.
 Most of his best material is lifted from his three liberty-minded cats, Roark, Ragnar, and Rearden.

 Laura Ebke is a Libertarian running for State Senate in Nebraska.
 She's part of a new wave of legislators combatting partisan politics in Washington, DC.